Skelly-gg/skelly-webhooks/README.md

 ![Image: Skelly create account](https://github.com/Skelly-gg/skelly-webhooks/blob/a6810ca077fecf7bae4ecf61e0dba75cc217c371/img/SkellyLogin.png)

-You need to confirm the verification link sent to you by e-mail.
+Confirm the verification link sent to you by e-mail.
 You might need to check your spam folder.

 ## Add webhook

-You can either **manually add** a webhook to your settings or you can be forwarded by another tool to the Skelly page to **automatically add** a webhook.
+You can either **manually add** a webhook to your settings or might be sent to Skelly.gg by another tool which **automatically adds** a webhook.

 The process to automatically add webhooks is described futher below.